Chart Color Schemes

 AreaSearch assessment of residential development activity positions Moonee Ponds among the top 25% of areas assessed nationwide

-Moonee Ponds averaged approximately 210 new dwelling approvals annually over the past five financial years, totalling an estimated 1,054 homes.
-As of FY-26, 15 approvals have been recorded.
-On average, 1.6 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-The average expected construction cost value of new dwellings was $923,000, suggesting a focus on premium properties.
+Moonee Ponds averaged around 210 new dwelling approvals annually over the past five financial years from FY-21 to FY-25, totalling an estimated 1,054 homes.
+As of FY-26, 17 approvals have been recorded.
+The area has seen an average of 1.6 people moving in for each dwelling built during this period.
+New dwellings are developed at an average construction cost value of $923,000, indicating a focus on the premium segment.

-According to AreaSearch's latest quarterly estimate, Moonee Ponds is projected to add 4,893 residents by 2041.
-Based on current development patterns, new housing supply should meet demand, potentially facilitating population growth beyond current projections.
+Future projections show Moonee Ponds adding 4,894 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development